Why Indians are mad for momos

 Making the perfect momo

-Momos are sold on steamer carts, in corner shops and in small restaurants.
+Momos are sold on steamer carts, in corner shops and small restaurants.
 Most of these shops are set up in the evenings and cater for a few hours.
 Typically, the snacks are eaten while standing, however, a few shops have tables and chairs for people to sit.
 You can expect to get a wide variety of momos in almost every Indian city and some villages, and they’re almost always served with chutneys and mayonnaise

 Traditionally, momos are made from all-purpose flour kneaded with cold water and stuffed with meat.
 However, during the Buddha Jayanti (Buddha’s birthday) month, Tibetans eat vegetarian momos made with cabbage, onions, ginger, salt and maybe some churpi (yak cheese) as the filling, Wang explains.